tonybonki/react-todo-list/README.md

 ## Getting Started

-Clone this repository: git clone https://github.com/your-username/todo-list-app.git Navigate to the project directory: cd todo-list-app Install dependencies: npm install
+Clone this repository: git clone https://github.com/tonybonki/react-todo-list.git

+Navigate to the project directory: cd react-todo-list Install dependencies: npm install
 Start the app: npm start
 Open your browser and go to http://localhost:3000 to use the app.